developedbysom/totp_generator_abap/README.md

 Passing this secret key to HMAC crypto along with the current unix time will create a has key.

 This hash key now to be converted into a decimal figure to get the desired output which is the token value.

+## Constraints:

+The secret key should contain only Base32 allowed characters.
+This is to avoid human error.
+As o or 0 and 1 or l looks very similar and user or consumer can make a mistake to get the secret key correctly.

+*Allowed Base32 characters are: "ABCDEFGHIJKLMNOPQRSTUVWXYZ234567"*